Brewers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corey Seager and the Texas Rangers will see Brandon Woodruff on the hill for the Milwaukee Brewers in the first game of a three-game series, Friday at 8:05 PM ET.
+Freddy Peralta will be on the hill for the Milwaukee Brewers when they take on Marcus Semien and the Texas Rangers on Saturday at 4:05 PM ET.

-The favored Rangers have -120 moneyline odds to win against the underdog Brewers, who are listed at +100.
-The over/under for the game is set at 8 runs.
+The Rangers are -120 moneyline favorites for this matchup against the Brewers (+100).
+The over/under is 8 runs for the matchup (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.